al9veda/InfraNodus/README.md

-##UN1V3R53 is an online chat graph visualization system based on Node.Js, Neo4J, Sigma.Js and Socket.Io
+##DREAMS.NETWORK is an online graph visualization system for dreams written using Node.Js, Neo4J, Sigma.Js and Socket.Io

 #### Using this tool you can visualize your conversations live as a graph to make them more meaningful and to keep track of ideas.